Ibrahim Mbaye: International career

 Mbaye has represented France at various youth levels.
 At the 2024 Montaigu Tournament, he helped the France under-16s achieve victory while picking up the award for the competition's best player.
 He was part of the France under-18s that finished third in the 2024 Lafarge Foot Avenir.

-In November 2025, Mbaye received his first call-up to the Senegal national team., making his debut against Brazil on the 15th of November 2025.

-On 18th November 2025, for his second cap, he scored his first international goal in a 8–0 victory in a friendly game against Kenya, becoming at 17 years 9 months and 25 days Senegal’s youngest ever goalscorer.
+In November 2025, Mbaye received his first call-up to the Senegal national team, making his debut against Brazil on 15 November.
+Three days later, on 18 November, on his second cap, he scored his first international goal in an 8–0 victory in a friendly game against Kenya, becoming at 17 years 9 months and 25 days Senegal’s youngest ever goalscorer.
+On 15 December 2025, Mbaye's request to switch international allegiance to Senegal was approved by FIFA.

+On 23 December 2025, he played Senegal’s first group stage game at the 2025 Africa Cup of Nations against Botswana, which is held in his maternal ancestral Morocco, to become at 17 years 10 months and 29 days the youngest Senegalese ever to play at the Africa Cup of Nations.
+On 3 January 2026, he scored his second goal with Senegal in a 3–1 win over Sudan in the 2025 Africa Cup of Nations round of 16, to become, at 17 years 11 months and 10 days, his country's youngest ever goalscorer in the Africa Cup of Nations.

+On 21 May 2026, Mbaye was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.
+A month later, on 16 June, he came on as a substitute and scored in a 3–1 defeat against France on his World Cup debut, becoming at 18 years and 142 days both Senegal's youngest player and the youngest African goalscorer in FIFA World Cup history.

 Personal life

 Born in France, Mbaye is of Moroccan descent through his mother and Senegalese descent through his father.